jorishr/notes-on-javascript/_objects/objects.md

 person["age"] += 4;
 ```
 ## Deleting object properties
 Delete is a unary operator that only works on object properties, not variables.
-You also cannot delete properties inherted from prototype object:
+You also cannot delete properties inherited from prototype object:
 ```js
 delete object1.d;
 //deletes the property d